A Town Called Malice (TV series)

-A Town Called Malice is a 2023 British crime thriller television series created by Nick Love for Sky Max.
-The series premiered on Sky Max on Thursday 16 March, and the full box set is available to watch on NOW.
+A Town Called Malice is a British crime thriller television series created by Nick Love for Sky Max.
+The series premiered on 16 March 2023, with the full set of episodes being made available on Now.

+The series was cancelled in April 2023 after one season due to ratings not meeting expectations.

 Synopsis

 Set in the 1980s, the Lord family is past their criminal heydays, but that does not mean they do not feel nostalgic for it.
 Gene, the youngest of the family, feels overlooked and neglected by his family who fail to recognise his intelligence and killer instincts.
 After narrowly surviving a gangland battle, Gene and his fiancée Cindy flee to the Costa del Sol, Spain to evade arrest and find themselves embroiled in the local underworld, desperately trying to avoid trouble.
-Things heat up even further when the rest of the Lords join them on the Costa del Sol and try to reclaim their halcyon day as criminal top dogs.
+Things heat up even further when the rest of the Lords join them on the Costa del Sol and try to reclaim their halcyon days as criminal top dogs.